mirochaj/ares/doc/example_grid.rst

     mg.timeout = 60

 to limit calculations to 60 seconds or less.
-Models that trip this alarm will be recorded in the ``*fail.proc*.pkl`` files so that you can look back later and (hopefully) figure out why they took so long.
+Models that trip this alarm will be recorded in the ``*fail*.pkl`` files so that you can look back later and (hopefully) figure out why they took so long.

 .. note :: This tends to happen because the ionization and/or heating rates
     are very large, which drives the time-step to very small values.
 However,